lschomaker1/helm/README.md

 ## **Overview**

-**Helm ARCANE** is a next-generation management and CRM platform designed to replace outdated, inefficient legacy systems with a unified, fully customizable, and mobile-ready application suite.
+**Helm ARCANE** is a next-generation management and CRM platform designed to replace outdated, inefficient legacy systems with a unified, fully customizable, and an application suite that is universally easy to access, .

-Developed internally using **Ruby on Rails**, ARCANE empowers Helm Group to consolidate operations, streamline technician workflows, and modernize data handling—all while reducing cost and dependency on external vendors.
+Developed internally using **Ruby on Rails** and 100% proprietary code, ARCANE empowers Helm Group to consolidate operations, streamline technician workflows, modernize data handling, and perform the changeover to the new monolithic suite—all while reducing cost and dependency on external vendors.

 ---